Configuring Single Sign-On (SSO) with SAML or OIDC

 Provider-Specific Guides

-- In Okta Admin Console, go to Applications > Create App Integration
+- In the Okta Admin Console, go to Applications > Browse App Catalog

 Microsoft Entra ID (Azure AD)